Art Walks CLT

 Make the Connection:

-The chalkboard and the roosters are examples of “guerilla art.”
+The rooster is an example of “guerilla art.”
 "Guerilla art" is a method of making art where the artist leaves anonymous art pieces in public locations.

 Walk along rail trail to Flower Child wall